ukd1/bi/README.md

 `'Today', 'T7days', 'T30days', 'QTD', and 'YTD'`

-preferrably including all five.
+preferably including all five.
 The data for each is saved to the BI database, for quick access later.

     BETWEEN '<%=today_start%>' AND '<%=end_date%>'
     BETWEEN '<%=seven_day_start%>' AND '<%=end_date%>'